Testing of software adds to urgency in race for driverless cars

 The importance of carmakers putting their feet to the pedal on software verification is evident from looking at the aircraft industry, which has 40 years experience of developing vehicles that run on computers.

-Lockheed Martin's $400 billion F-35 Joint Strike Fighter programme, which began in 2001, is still being held up by software glitches, despite the company having more than 500 software engineers.
+Lockheed Martin's $400 billion F-35 Joint Strike Fighter program, which began in 2001, is still being held up by software glitches, despite the company having more than 500 software engineers.

 Eric Feron, a professor of Aerospace engineering at Georgia Tech, said the auto industry faces a massive challenge to verify software in autonomous cars.